Harold Louis Coleman III

 - Born April 4, 1986 in Greenwood, MS USA

-As a sophomore at LSU in 2007, Louis was 2-3 with four saves and a 5.59 ERA, fanning 49 in 46 2/3 innings.
-He made huge strides as a junior, going 8-1 with two saves, a 1.95 ERA and 62 K in 55 1/3 innings while walking only 10.
+As a sophomore at Louisiana State University in 2007, Louis was 2-3 with 4 saves and a 5.59 ERA, fanning 49 in 46 2/3 innings.
+He made huge strides as a junior, going 8-1 with 2 saves, a 1.95 ERA and 62 strikeouts in 55 1/3 innings while walking only 10.
 He was second in the elite Southeastern Conference in ERA behind Scott Bittle.
-He was 1-1 in the 2008 College World Series with 10 K in 7 innings, beating Rice University.
-His only loss of the year was LSU's final game, as they fell to the University of North Carolina in the Series.
-With a 3-3 game in the 9th, he was ordered to intentionally walk Dustin Ackley and Tim Fedroff to load the bases.
-Given those poor circumstances, he was unable to put away UNC as Tim Federowicz hit a grand slam.
+He was 1-1 in the 2008 College World Series with 10 strikeouts in 7 innings, beating Rice.
+His only loss of the year was in LSU's final game, as they fell to the North Carolina in the Series.
+With a 3-3 tie in the 9th, he was ordered to intentionally walk Dustin Ackley and Tim Fedroff to load the bases.
+Given those poor circumstances, he was unable to put away the Tar Heels as Tim Federowicz hit a grand slam.
 Despite that excellent season, he fell to the 14th round of the 2008 amateur draft before the Washington Nationals selected him.
-Coleman decided to go back for a senior season.
+Coleman decided to go back for his senior season.

-Coleman was then called up to the majors to replace Kanekoa Texeira on the Royals staff.
-In his MLB debut on April 21, 2011, he relieved Sean O'Sullivan with a 2-0 deficit in the 7th and a man aboard.
+In his MLB debut on April 21, 2011, Louis relieved Sean O'Sullivan with a 2-0 deficit in the 7th against the Cleveland Indians and a man aboard.
 He promptly retired Adam Everett (on a strikeout), Grady Sizemore and Asdrubal Cabrera to end the inning.
 In the 8th, he retired Shin-soo Choo, but Carlos Santana doubled and Travis Hafner singled.
 Thankfully, Santana was thrown out at home on Hafner's single.
 Michael Brantley was intentionally walked, then Matt LaPorta flew out to end the 8th.
 After Kansas City scored one in the bottom of the 8th, Aaron Crow relieved Coleman to open the 9th.
-He stayed with the Royals or the remainder of the season and pitched quite well, putting up a 2.87 ERA in 48 games.
+He stayed with the Royals for the remainder of the season and pitched quite well, putting up a 2.87 ERA in 48 games.
 He was 1-4 with 1 save, striking out 64 in 59 2/3 innings, giving Kansas City an excellent trio of rookie relievers with Crow and Tim Collins.
+Coleman had fine numbers in 2012, with a 3.71 ERA in 42 games, and 2013, going 3-0 with an 0.71 ERA in 27 games.
+After falling to a 5.56 ERA in 2014, he was waived off the 40-man roster prior to 2015, making just 4 appearances as a September call-up.
+He saw his most work with the Los Angeles Dodgers in 2016, pitching 61 games with a 2-1 record and 4.69 ERA in 48 innings as a situational righty.
+After splitting 2017 in the minor league chains of the Cincinnati Reds and Arizona Diamondbacks, he was last spotted dealing with the Detroit Tigers in 2018, going 4-1 with a 3.51 ERA in 51 games.

-Coleman has a very particular pitching motion, which has him stand with his back halfway turned towards the batter and his right foot ahead of his left foot while pitching out of the stretch.
-He then whips the ball across his body, hiding it behind his back until the last possible moment.
-This makes it very hard for the batter to pick up the ball, particularly for right-handed batters.
+Coleman had a very particular pitching motion, which had him stand with his back halfway turned towards the batter and his right foot ahead of his left foot while pitching out of the stretch.
+He then whipped the ball across his body, hiding it behind his back until the last possible moment.
+This made it very hard for the batter to pick up the ball, particularly right-handed batters.